 - Mr. Exposition: His primary role is to provide exposition as well as commentary during fights.

-- Named After Somebody Famous: He is named after REO Speedwagon.
+- Musical Theme Naming: He is named after REO Speedwagon.

 - Nice Guy: Fifty years after Jonathan awoke his decency, the bloodthirsty thug and murderer Robert E.O.
 Speedwagon became a sweet-tempered and kindhearted old-gentleman who contributes tirelessly and endlessly to medical research and improving the lives of the destitute.